fqqlsun/LEAF_production/README.md

 The standard outputs of this tool are organized into tiles, which cover an area of 900km x 900km as per the CCRS' tile grid system.
 In total, there are 26 tiles that encompass the Canadian landmass.
 However, users also have the option to define a customized polygon to specify a desired spatial area for production.

 This tool currently supports the generation of four types of biophysical products: LAI, fCOVER, fAPAR and Albedo.
 Each product is associated with a corresponding GeoTiff image in outputs.
 Additionally, for each tile, there is a QC (Quality Control) map and an acquisition date map.
-The pixel values in the biophysical maps are represented as 8-bits unsigned integers, with specific rescaling factors applied.
+The pixel values of the biophysical maps are stored as 8-bits unsigned integers, with specific rescaling factors applied.
 For LAI, the rescaling factor is 20, while for the remaining three biophyscal maps, it is 200.

 The 8-bits bitmask for the QC map is structured as follows:
    * bit 0: 1 indicates the input is out of range